mehwaffle10/Waffle_Balance/README.md

 - No longer collide with friendly bridges
 - Stack and resupplied to 50 instead of 30
 - Stack size animation adjusted (looks full for longer)
+- Harvest gold on collision if they can stun

 ### Water Arrows
 - Cost 25 coins for 1 instead of 15